COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 All CIF datablocks should include these new datanames when they take non-default values; the default values correspond to the single-crystal model described in core CIF.
-Most CIF reading programs should check these datanames in order to avoid miscalculating derived values.
+Any CIF reading programs that perform calculations should check `_audit.formalism` and `_audit.formalism_version` datanames in order to avoid miscalculating derived values.

 The choice of the word `formalism` is purely to avoid clashing with the widespread use of `model` in core CIF to refer to the particular